matthewcarbone/hdspin/README.md

 ```

 There are three options for the user to set:
 * `-DPRECISON=<INT>` is the maximum number of spins you can use during the simulation.
 Should be a power of 2 (as recommended by the Arbitrary Precision library).
 Default is `256`.
+Note that this is the _maximum_ value you can use for `N_spins` in the simulation.
 * `-DBUILD_TESTS={ON, OFF}` is a boolean flag for telling CMake whether or not to compile the testing suite.
 Default is `OFF`.
 * `-DSMOKE={ON, OFF}` controls whether or not to use the smoke testing or not.
 Smoke tests basically run tests using slightly less statistics, and are generally faster.
 Default is `ON`.